Rolias/path-sheet-scripts/READMD.md

 # if you make changes in the google script editor
 clasp pull
 # try not to make changes in the google script editor
 ```
+I also added the Project ID to my .clasp.json file per the directions in the Readme on the github project.
+This allows me to use
+`clasp run 'somescript'`

 ## Script Overview